DNA technology

 • Can’t build a whole gene in one go, so instead short overlapping sections of nucleotides (oligonucleotides) are chemically built

-• These then join together
+• These sections are then joined together by DNA ligase

-• Thousands of copies are made
+• Thousands of copies are made by amplification using PCR

 • These can then be inserted into the plasmid (by adding restriction enzyme sites on the ends of the gene)